Street Photography

 Stay Curious!

-When out on the street, particularly a street we know, we will tend to rely on the internal compass to get around.
-While this is great from getting to A to B, try to remember that shooting street is about that space in between A and B. It’s just as much about the journey as it is the destination.
-The term Flaneur was coined for the nonchalant wonderer of he Parisian streets.
+When out on the street, particularly a street we know, we tend to rely on the internal compass to get around.
+While this is great from getting to A to B, try to remember that shooting street is about that space between A and B. It’s just as much about the journey as it is about the destination.
+The term Flaneur was coined for the nonchalant wonderer of the Parisian streets.
 The person with no known destination, just the curiosity and indulgence to take in the city one step at a time.

 Find out more about our courses here